 Costs involve wellness checks, vaccinations, and tail docking at less than three days old.
 This does not take into account puppies that require supplemental or replacement milk.

-If puppies require complete replacement feeding, a litter could cost $12 to $50 a day to feed for three or four weeks.
+If puppies require complete replacement feeding, a litter could cost $12 to $50 daily to feed for three or four weeks.

 For example, a veterinarian reports a three-week-old puppy requires about 20ml of commercial formula per gram of body weight.
 Such a pup is only 0.1 kg or 3.5 ounces, so you can imagine how the amounts for a large Cane Corso puppy can add up quickly.